What does the cost cover?

 What is a theme night?

 One of our favorite traditions here at Palomar are our theme nights.
 Theme nights are a chance for campers to dress up for particular themed activities.
-It allows for fun, high energy games, and for campers to get to know their counselors and other campers.
+This allows for fun, high energy games, and for campers to get to know their counselors and other campers.
 Thrift stores are a great place to pick up theme night attire!
-Stay tuned for 2018 theme nights!
+Stay tuned for 2019 theme nights!

 Where will camp be located?